EXPENSES • 31 MARCH 2025 • 7 MIN READ

 - Cleaning, rubbish disposal

 If the transaction increases the asset’s value beyond the initial purchase price, it can’t be claimed as an expense.
-It’s instead considered to be part of the asset and depreciated.
+It’s instead considered to be part of the asset and capital allowances will be claimed instead.

 Assets used in the business